McMurdo FastFind 220 Review

 The McMurdo FastFind 220 is an Emergency PLB designed to work anywhere in the world, providing rescue services with a highly accurate GPS report of your location.
-The beacon location detection feature works across numerous satllite networks including GPS, Galileo and Glossnas.
+The beacon location detection feature works across numerous satellite networks including GPS, Galileo, and Glossnas.
 The FastFind PLBs are suitable for both inland and maritime use in the event emergency assistance is required by the person, or team, activating the device.

 How does the FastFind Compare to InReach?

-Products such the Garmin InReach Explorer+ are multi-purpose tools: they incorporate GPS, two-way communications over the Iridium network of low orbit satellites, and geolocation for rescue services.
+Products such as the Garmin InReach Explorer+ are multi-purpose tools: they incorporate GPS, two-way communications over the Iridium network of low orbit satellites, and geolocation for rescue services.

 ePLBs have a number of unique features that allow them to stand out from two-way satellite communicators:

-McMurdo recommend replacing the battery every 5 years.
+McMurdo recommends replacing the battery every 5 years.
 At an average cost of $80/£66, it’s far less expensive than recharging a unit like the InReach, both in terms of gear you need to carry and the financials (priced at around $35/£20, but with a much shorter lifespan).

 Also, when you do have a battery change, I recommend getting the FastFind fully serviced.